At Sylvester Stallone's urging, Trump weighs 'full pardon' for boxer Jack Johnson

 But they found another white witness, Belle Schreiber, to testify against him.
 Johnson fled the country after his conviction, but he agreed years later to return and serve a 10-month jail sentence.
 He died in 1946.

 Sen. John McCain, R-Ariz., has been calling for a pardon for Johnson since 2004, and criticized President Obama for leaving office in 2017 without having granted one.
+Former Senate Majority Leader Harry Reid, D-Nev., had also called for a pardon.

 “Johnson’s imprisonment forced him into the shadows of bigotry and prejudice, and continues to stand as a shameful stain on our nation’s history,” McCain said in a statement in January 2017.

 Johnson’s great-great niece has also pressed Trump for a pardon.

-Also favoring one was former Sen. Harry Reid, D-Nev., according to USA Today.
+Posthumous pardons are rare, but not unprecedented.
+President Bill Clinton pardoned Henry O. Flipper, the first African-American officer to lead the Buffalo Soldiers of the 10th Cavalry Regiment during the Civil War; he was framed for embezzlement.
+Bush pardoned Charles Winters in 2008, an American volunteer in the Arab-Israeli War convicted of violating the U.S. Neutrality Acts in 1949.

 Fox News’ Ben Florance and the Associated Press contributed to this report.